-- 1. To activate Remote Syslog, go to Administration > Debug Options > Remote Syslog, check Enabled. - To enable a remote server to receive and store the device's log data, under Remote Syslog, in the IP Address field, type the IP address of the desired server. - 3.
+1. To activate Remote Syslog, go to Administration > Debug Options > Remote Syslog, check Enabled.
+The Hostname is displayed to the right of the enabled box.
+(Hostname can be modified in the Hostname Configuration pane under Setup > Global DNS page.)

+- 2. To enable a remote server to receive and store the device's log data, under Remote Syslog, in the IP Address field, type the IP address of the desired server. - Select the Protocol used to communicate with the remote syslog server from the drop-down including UDP, TCP, or SSL/TLS. - 4.
+If you select SSL/TLS for Protocol, then click Show to choose from the following Security Settings: - a.
+Check to enable TLS v1.3, TLS v1.2, or both. - b.
+Select from any or all of the available Cipher Suites based on the version(s) of TLS that you selected.
+For TLS v1.3: TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256, and TLS_AES_128_GCM_SHA384.
+For TLS v1.2: ECDHE-RSA-AES256-GCM-SHA384 and ECDHE-RSA-AES128-GCM-SHA256.
+You can also click Select All. - 5.
+Enter the desired Port number that the remote syslog server uses. - 6.
 To determine the amount of log information that is collected, under Logging, in the Debug Log Level, select the type of information from the values in the dropdown menu which includes: Minimum, Error, Warning, Info, Debug, and Maximum.
 The system will collect the type of information you specify.
-For example, Maximum will collect all the log data available while Warning will collect anything that is a warning or above that level.

-- 4. To download syslog information directly from the device, click Download Logs. - 5.
-Click Submit. - To save your changes, click Save and Apply.
+For example, Maximum will collect all the log data available while Warning will collect anything that is a warning or above that level. - 7.
+To download syslog information directly from the device, click Download Logs. - 8.
+Click Submit. - 9.
+To save your changes, click Save and Apply.